Julien-R44/adonis-vscode-extension/README.md

 # Features
 * Use all Adonis Assembler commands ( make:\* )
 * Migrate and seed your database ( db:\*, migration:\* )
+* Run your commands from the Activity Bar just by clicking
 * View your routes within VSCode
 * Open and see docs within VSCode
 * .adonisrc.json file validation with JSON Schema